 I collect far too many things.
 I have accumulated much art (sculptures and paintings) over the years.
 I am drawn to naive, folk, and outsider art with a strong voice and narrative.
 These days, I am trying to edit and refine my collections rather than adding more.
 All of these collections influence my paintings, and many of the items I have collected occur repeatedly as images in my paintings.

-A Whole Lot of Rabbits Going on $400
+A Whole Lot of Rabbits Going On (Sold)

 What’s the most inspiring thing you’ve seen, read, watched or listened to recently?

 I loved and was inspired by the graphic novel My Favorite Thing Is Monsters—a multi-layered and incredibly illustrated book that is a work of genius.
 The illustrations have layer upon layer of complexity and the story itself (an intriguing mystery) although often dark has a positive message about honoring differences.
 The author is an amazing and inspiring woman who overcame much adversity including being a single mom, paralyzed from the waist down with the loss of the use of her drawing hand.